goshiphq/goship-cms/content/blog/modes-of-transportation-in-logistics.md

   shipping.
 However, knowing the differences and benefits
 postedAt: 1562734806000
 news: false
-description: "The different modes of transportation of goods are very diverse.
-  Shippers rely on overseas shipping, air transportation, and ground delivery to move freight. "
+description: The different modes of transportation of goods are diverse and can meet any logistics needs.
+Shippers and retailers rely on overseas shipping, air transportation, and ground delivery to move their freight.
+LTL and FTL transport and logistics services can be extremely helpful in terms of your ground delivery operations.
 altText: modes of transportation
 image: images/copy-of-goship-blog-4-.png
 ---